 There are benefits of each but bottom line is, if you aren’t issuing airline tickets, CLIA is a viable alternative.

-ARC and IATA are must-haves if you’re ticketing.
-Keep in mind that you don’t necessarily need to get your own CLIA number, you can always go under an umbrella organization like a host agency.
-If you’re working with a host agency, you will be using their identification number and won’t have the costs associated with obtaining your own CLIA number.
-This is beneficial for travel agents (both home based agents and store front agencies) because your revenue is combined with other agents under that host agency’s identification number.
+ARC and IATA are must-haves if you’re ticketing air-only reservation.
+Keep in mind that you don’t necessarily need to get your own CLIA number—you can always go under an umbrella organization like a host agency.
+If you’re working with a host agency, you will be using their identification number and won’t incur the costs associated with obtaining your own CLIA number.
+This is beneficial for travel agents (both home based agents and store front agencies) because your revenue is combined with that of other agents under that host agency’s identification number.
 Typically, this leads to higher commissions than you could get on your own.
 You can always get your own CLIA number but if you can make more in commission with a host agency, it usually doesn’t make sense.